 So now let’s talk about what I started doing that helped, incredibly!

 - Manuka honey face mask 5x a week for 1 hour.
-I have a blog post about manuka face masks which goes more in-depth about its properties.
-Manuka is antibacterial, anti-inflammatory, anti-fungal and draws moisture to the skin, keeping it hydrated.
+I have a blog post about manuka face masks that goes more in-depth about its properties.
+Manuka is antibacterial, anti-inflammatory, anti-fungal, and draws moisture to the skin, keeping it hydrated.
 I swear by it! 🍯

 - Moisturizing with organic oils.
 I know this seems really backward, it was confusing for me at first too.
 You would think that putting oils on your skin would clog pores or make it worse.
 But that’s definitely not true, as long as you’re using the right oils!
 Oil fights oils, so by keeping your skin hydrated, it doesn’t have to produce excess sebum.
 See my blog post for my fave serums.

 - Rinsing with cold water in the morning, that’s it.
-I have to thank beauty guru Gwyneth Paltrow for this tip!
 As long as you’re cleansing your face at night, there’s absolutely no need to cleanse again in the morning.
 Just splash some cold water and pat dry, then moisturize and you’re good to go.
 The cold water helps you wake up, too!
 I also like to add some manuka honey to damp skin as a gentle morning cleanse.

 - Washing makeup brushes weekly.
 I’m ashamed to admit that I never used to wash my makeup brushes, so gross!
 Bacteria builds up in your brushes so make sure you’re cleaning them at least once a week (if you use them daily).
 I wrote a blog post on how to do it for only $3!

 - Switching to natural makeup and skincare products.
 Since there is basically zero regulation in the cosmetic industry, products you buy at the drugstore can be filled with toxins, irritants, and even ingredients that can disrupt your endocrine system.
-Read more about why I wear organic, natural makeup, and be sure to check out My Faves page for a list of clean, non-toxic brands that I love and use.
-Making the switch has helped with acne so much because I’m putting gentle products on my skin and lessening the amount of toxins in my body!
+Be sure to check out My Faves page for a list of clean, non-toxic brands that I love and use.
+Making the switch has helped with acne so much because I’m putting gentle products on my skin and lessening the number of toxins in my body!